stashapp/stash/ui/v2.5/src/docs/en/Manual/ScraperDevelopment.md

 ### Post-processing options

 Post-processing operations are contained in the `postProcess` key.
 Post-processing operations are performed in the order they are specified.
 The following post-processing operations are available:
 * `javascript`: accepts a javascript code block, that must return a string value.
 The input string is declared in the `value` variable.
+If an error occurs while compiling or running the script, then the original value is returned.
 Example:
 ```yaml
 performer: